world-privacy-and-identity-association/nre/README.md

 This is the a project that contains scripts to generate CAcerts new ( after 2015 ) root structure.

-You can run the whole generation process for 2015 by invoking `all.sh `.
+You can run the whole generation process for 2015 by invoking `./all.sh root 2015`.

 ## Overview of Generating Shell Scripts